kcaisley/frida/flow/scans/readme.md

 retain unconditional best-effort shutdown for final, single-point, abort, and exception paths.

+`scan_adc_noctl.scan()` is the separate acquisition path for measurements made from a host without laboratory peripherals.
+Its runner target declares the fixed DC input and rail values that the user has manually configured; the user is responsible for ensuring those nominal values match the physical setup.
+The scan opens only the FPGA map and preserves the SPI, PLL, sequencer, FastRX, and H5 checks.
+It does not import GPIB support, configure or read an AWG, scope, or power supply, or attempt to shut manually controlled supplies down.
+These measurements keep the normal `/info`, `/param`, `/daq`, and `/wave` H5 groups;
+`/wave` is encoded as empty because no scope record was acquired.

 The scan scripts use three distinct interfaces:

 1. Generic, low-level Basil support shared by many hardware blocks.